mendix/docs/content/refguide/consistency-errors-pages.md

 ![Many-to-many Association](attachments/consistency-errors-pages/many-to-many-association.png)

-If you have a wrong type of association, you will get a consistency error: *Association {Name} must be a reference set (not a reference)*.
+If you have a wrong type of association, you will get the following errors:

+*  *Association {Name} must be a reference set (not a reference)* – for an input reference set selector
+*   *The reference set selector expects an association of type reference set that starts in the data view entity* – for a reference set selector

-To fix the error, do one of the following:
+To fix the error, do the following:

 1. Open your domain model and double-click the association that you are using for the reference set selector or the input reference set selector and do the following: <br/>